Colouring lessons page 6

 A stranger flaw is to be found in the EPOC shell, which commonly fails to draw in its window properly:

-Now, the Google Earth Web site does tell you somewhere what video hardware it supports, but try explaining that to a technophobe user of an iMac who has no idea what to do with system profiling.
+The Google Earth Web site does tell you somewhere what video hardware it supports, but try explaining that to a technophobe iMac user who has no idea what their video hardware is or how they’d find out.
 Supposing you run the program, you’d expect a polite reminder that the video card in your iMac is inadequate, but instead you get something like this:

 The real irony is that the hardest part of all, the three-dimensional Earth, is drawn just fine.
 I am not sure why slapping a bit of text over the top fails so spectacularly.

-One of the strangest bugs I have seen so far, is in MBMView.
+One of the strangest bugs I have seen so far, is in MBMView for EPOC.
 If you open an image with its main toolbar hidden:

 And then display the toolbar: